altocodenl/tagaway/readme.md

 - Pictures
    - Show all pictures.
    - Sort by newest, oldest & upload date.
+   - Select/unselect picture by clicking on it.
+   - Multiple selection with shift.

    - Hover on picture and see details.
    - Show untagged pictures.
    - See list of tags.
    - Query by tag or tags.
    - Show pictures according to the selected tags.
-   - Select/unselect picture by clicking on it.
    - If query changes but selected pictures are still there, maintain their selection.
    - If there are selected pictures, toggle between browse mode & organize mode.
-   - Multiple selection with shift & ctrl.
    - See number of tags & date below each picture on hover.
    - Autocomplete tags when searching.
    - Select/unselect tags for searching.